Trade & Investment Opportunities

 Domestic Investments: This department has the responsibility of developing local entrepreneurs and encouraging them into participating in investment projects, particularly the primary business sectors as opposed to the retail sector.
 It also assists local entrepreneurs with their plans for expansions, and forming linkages with foreign direct investors either in joint-ventures or in sub-supply functions.
 The department conducts business seminars across the country in an effort to raise awareness and help business groups organise themselves.

-Research and Policy Analysis: This is a new department set up to provide information that influences policy and formulates strategy for SIPA and Government to grow investment in Eswatini.
-Beyond conducting business and sector risk analysis, the unit also monitors and interprets macro and micro economic including social environment and political environment in order to keep SIPA relevant to investors and Eswatini.
+Research and Policy Analysis: This is a new department set up to provide information that influences policy and formulates strategy for EIPA and Government to grow investment in Eswatini.
+Beyond conducting business and sector risk analysis, the unit also monitors and interprets macro and micro economic including social environment and political environment in order to keep EIPA relevant to investors and Eswatini.

 INVESTMENT OPPORTUNITIES IN VARIOUS SECTORS